 - Spasmodic dysphonia—a condition that causes irregular voice breaks

 - Other types of infection

-- Yelling, singing, and speaking loudly for extended periods of time
+- Yelling, singing, and speaking loudly—for long periods of time

-- Inhaling airborne irritants—such as cigarette smoke or chemicals
+- Inhaling cigarette smoke or other irritating substances

 - Bacterial or fungal infections—much less common

-- Changes in volume (loudness) or in pitch (how high or low the voice is)
+- Changes in how loud, high, or low the voice sounds

 - Sore throat

 - Runny nose